What we know so far about the Buffalo mass shooting

 "The evidence we have uncovered so far makes no mistake.
 This is an absolute racist hate crime that will be prosecuted as a hate crime.
 This is someone who has hate in their heart, soul and mind," said Buffalo Police Commissioner Joseph Gramaglia.

-Buffalo Police have not yet released the names of the victims, but loved ones have been sharing details about those who were killed in the shooting.
+Even before Buffalo Police released the names of the victims, loved ones were sharing details about those who were killed in the shooting.
+Of the 13 people who were shot, 11 were Black, two were white.
+Four of the victims were store employees.
 Some of the victims actively worked to serve their community.
-Of the 13 total shot, 11 were Black, two were white.
-Four of the victims were store employees.

 Ruth Whitfield, 86, was a "beloved wife, mother, and grandmother," her lawyer said.

-Katherine "Kat" Massey was a writer who wrote about gun violence in her community and was part of a community group that helped local residents.
+Katherine "Kat" Massey, 72, was a writer who wrote about gun violence in her community and was part of a community group that helped local residents.

-Heyward Patterson would drive residents to get their groceries and volunteered at his church in his free time.
+Heyward Patterson, 67, would drive residents to get their groceries and volunteered at his church in his free time.

 Celestine Chaney was at the grocery store to get shrimp and strawberry shortcake.
 The 65-year-old delighted in her role as a grandmother most of all.

 Roberta Drury, 32, was at the supermarket to get food for dinner.
-She didn't live in Buffalo but was there to be with her brother.
+She often shopped for her brother and his family, who lived near the Tops grocery.
+Her brother is recovering from leukemia, he told NPR.

+Margus D. Morrison, 52, of Buffalo.
+He was the father of three children, their mother told local TV news WKBW.

 New York Gov. Kathy Hochul says $2.8 million in federal and state funding will go toward helping victims' families cover funeral and burial expenses of up to $6,000, as well as medical expenses and counseling.